 The accreditation process offered the MPD an opportunity to voluntarily demonstrate its ability to comply with an established set of professional standards.
 These standards are designed to improve the delivery of law enforcement

 services through self-regulation.

-an onsite review of written policies and procedures, submitted proofs, interviews and interactions with agency personnel, a public hearing, and an exit interview with the Chief of Police.
+review of written policies and procedures, submitted proofs, interviews and interactions with agency personnel, a public hearing, and an exit interview with the Chief of Police.